FMaz008/VineHelper/docs/COUNT_PLACEHOLDER_SYNC_INVESTIGATION.md

 - Computed style cache is cleared when no longer needed
 - Event listeners are properly managed
 - No memory leaks from cached DOM references
+- `#etvProcessingItems` Set is cleaned up when items are removed
+- Processing tracker prevents memory buildup from duplicate operations

 ## Future Improvements